U.N. shipping agency reaches deal to cut CO2 emissions

 The shipping sector, along with aviation, avoided specific emissions-cutting targets in a global climate pact agreed in Paris at the end of 2015, which aims to limit a global average rise in temperature to “well below” 2 degrees Celsius from 2020.

-European Union countries along with the Marshall Islands, one of the world’s biggest ship registries, had supported a goal of cutting emissions by 70 to 100 percent by 2050, compared with 2008 levels.
+European Union countries along with the Marshall Islands, the world’s second-biggest ship registry, had supported a goal of cutting emissions by 70 to 100 percent by 2050, compared with 2008 levels.

 Shipping accounts for 2.2 percent of world CO2 emissions, according to the IMO, the U.N. agency responsible for regulating pollution from ships.